-Aaron Alford, former University of Utah defensive backs coach and current Park City High School athletic director and assistant head football coach, died Monday morning of an apparent heart attack.
+Former University of Utah defensive backs coach and current Park City High School assistant head coach Aaron Alford died Monday morning of an apparent heart attack.

-Park City Fire District battalion chief Patrick Harwood said a unit responded to a call Monday morning at the Park City School District offices.
+Park City Fire District battalion chief Patrick Harwood said a unit responded to a call this morning at the Park City School District offices.

 The emergency call, Harwood said, was for a "gentleman suffering from a loss of consciousness."